3mdeb/news-and-ideas/post.md

 ```

 `CALL` works just like `JMP`, but pushes `RIP` first.
 In the
-end of function we put `RET` which simply pops that value
+end of the function we put `RET` which simply pops that value
-back, so that execution continue after last `CALL`.
-Of course
+back, so that execution continues after last `CALL`.
+Of course,
 if you don't return `RSP` value to the initial value, `RET`
-takes `(%rsp)` anyway, so in most cases it would cause crash.
+takes `(%rsp)` anyway, so in most cases, it would cause a crash.

-Stack is also used to pass function parameters.
+The stack is also used to pass function parameters.
 In 32-bit
-architecture all of them are put on the stack (first argument
+architecture all of them are put on the stack (the first argument
 pushed as last).
 Depending on convention caller al callee
 was responsible for freeing parameters.
 That's why there is
-such variant of `RET` with parameter which indcates how much
+such variant of `RET` with a parameter which indicates how much
 would be added to `RSP` after popping to `RIP`.

-Original purpose of `EBP` was to store `ESP` value before
+The original purpose of `EBP` was to store `ESP` value before
 allocating local variables.
 So that you can allocate
 variables in the middle of function not caring how much
 because you would use `EBP`, that's why Base Pointer.
 In the
-end you would just reset `ESP` to `RBP` before `RET`.
+end, you would just reset `ESP` to `RBP` before `RET`.
 There
 were (and still are) instructions for that: `ENTER` and
 `LEAVE`.
 However as those are clearly coding oriented features
 it's no longer convention in 64-bit architecture, but still